jonathan-vella/what-the-caf/learning_path_modules/04_ALZ_Accelerator/module_04_customer_scenario.md

 ### Requirements

-- The first workload to be migrated to Azure is their SAP production landscape; migration has to be completed in less than 6 weeks due to capacity and reliability issues with their DCs.
-They recently experience capacity-related outages which resulted in unexpected downtime.
+- The first workload to be migrated to Azure is the SAP production landscape; migration must be completed in less than 6 weeks due to capacity and reliability issues with their datacenters.
+Customer recently experienced capacity-related outages which resulted in unexpected downtime and data loss.
 - They want to be able to easily create cost-related reports for each workload based on department, owner, and environment.
 - They want to minimize their existing on-premises footprint and want to replace the existing MPLS solution with a 'cloud-based' approach.
 - They want to start allowing local internet breakout from all sites to improve SaaS application performance and reduce the load on their WAN.
-- They require ability to deny certain Azure Resources and or Services.
+- They require the ability to deny certain Azure Resources and or Services.
+For example, a must-have is "No M-Series or L-Series VMs can be deployed except for the SAP environments".
 - They require separate Production, Staging & Development environments for security, agility and cost purposes.
-- They do not want to have development environments and associated VNETs to be able to communicate with production.
+But they do not want to have development environments and associated VNETs to be able to communicate with production.
+Also, developers must granted "unrestricted" access to development environments at scale with minimal administrative overhead.
 - All production VMs must be backed up, and some selected VMs in dev/test environments also need to be protected.
 - They require built-in platform regulatory compliance security checks and reporting for all production environments (PCI-DSS, ISO27001, CIS etc.)
   - ISO27001 for all environments except Sandbox subscriptions.
   - PCI-DSS for the payment system.
-- Require unrestricted area for developers to innovate on new solutions/services. however they are not allowed to have any connectivity into corporate networks.
-- They require a more granular approach to admin access to environments within Azure whilst minimizing admin overhead.
 - All Subnets must be protected with NSGs and cannot be disabled.
 - Azure Activity Logs for all Subscriptions & Diagnostic settings for all Azure Resources should be enabled automatically and sent to a centralized LAW.
-- No M-Series or L-Series VMs can be deployed except for the SAP environments.
 - TDE & Auditing should be enforced on all Azure SQL Databases.
 - Azure Monitor VM Insights should be enabled on all VMs and any required agents automatically installed.
 - No Public IP Addresses are allowed in the environment except for core network functionality, sandbox environments, and online applications.
-- We should receive alerts related to abnornmal consumption, cost overruns, etc.
+- They should receive alerts related to abnornmal consumption, cost overruns, etc.